ipfs/kubo/docs/config.md

 Current resource usage and a list of services, protocols, and peers can be obtained via `ipfs swarm stats --help`

-It is also possible to adjust runtime limits via `ipfs stats limit --help`, however changes are ephemeral (config remains intact), and won't be applied after reboot.
+It is also possible to adjust runtime limits via `ipfs stats limit --help`.
+By default changes are ephemeral (config remains intact), and won't be applied after reboot.
+To persist them here, pass `limit -s`.

 Default: `{}` (empty == implicit defaults from go-libp2p)